Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 Step 2: Once your profile is optimized, we then create your LinkedIn strategy so you can get visible to the right audience and attract more interest in your offerings through my coaching program Leads on LinkedIn.

 This program takes two months.
-We focus on two main skills - LinkedIn posting and direct messaging.
+We focus on two main skills: LinkedIn posting and direct messaging.
 These skills bring the right clients into your orbit so you can consistently grow your business without relying on time-consuming strategies like video and expensive strategies like ads.

 Within just a month, you'll have identified and contacted 30 prospects for your business.
 You'll have the skills and systems to do it again whenever you want an influx of leads.
 And, this rinse-and-repeat process gets more effective every time you do it!